auth0/docs/articles/user-profile/index.md

 ### Creating a New User

 To create a new user and their corresponding User Profile, click the [Users](${uiURL}/#/users) page in the Dashboard.
-Click the **+ Create User** button at the top right of the Users page.
+Click the **+Create User** button at the top right of the Users page.
 You will be prompted to enter the following information:

 * **Email**: the user's email address.
 * **Password**: the user's desired password.